lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 **1. Open up a browser window in Internet Explorer, and navigate to mtl.how/data.**

-> a.
+a.
 This will take you to the VA’s corporate data warehouse site, the Business Intelligence Service Line (or BISL), where you will log in with your VA email and PIV passcode.
 This site  contains Protected Health Information (PHI), so as a provider you will be granted access to patient data based on the permissions that are set up on your PIV.
 We'll show you how to save files you pull from here back to the secure site - and of course you'll follow all of the other practices you normally do to protect patient-level data.

-> b.
+b.
 The reason we recommend using Explorer as your browser for this resource is because BISL is on the Microsoft SharePoint platform and plays best in Microsoft Explorer.
 We'll also be doing some things in Excel from here, so that will also work best in Explorer.

-> c.
+c.
 On the landing page, select your VISN.
 On the next page, select your team's facility.
 A web version of Excel will open on your screen, showing charts from your facility's data.

-> d.
+**2. Let's explore the information available in the BISL sharepoint splash page.**

+a.
 First, let's see how to manipulate the view with the various scroll bars:

 - A scroll bar on the far right lets you move up and down to see the entire data UI screen.